rhpandit11/Data-Theory/spark/Spark-Theory-Fundamental.md

 ---

+**Deployment Mode:**

+1. Local Mode: Execution not done in distributed manner, means single JVM process is used to produce both driver and executor.
+2. Client Mode: Driver is present in Client machine, means driver is not the part of cluster and on the other side executors run within the cluster.
+3. Cluster Mode: Driver and executor both run inside the cluster.
+Spark job submitted from local to cluster machine.

+---

+Shared Variables: There are two different types of Shared Variables in spark -Broadcast Variable and Accumulator

+1. Broadcast Variables: are read-only Variables distributed across worker nodes in-memory.
+The data Broadcasted this way is cached in serialized form and deserialized before running each task.
+Used for cache a value in memory on all nodes generally small datasets only Broadcasted.
+2. Accumulator: Which are used to update the variables in parallel during execution/runtime and share results from worker to driver.similar to counters in Mapreduce. used for performing associative and commutative operations such as counters or sums.

+---

+coalesce and repartition:

+coalesce: is used to decrease the number of partitions without invoking Shuffling.
+It used in when output partitions is less than the input.

+repartition: helps to increase or decrease the number of partitions by doing Shuffling of data.

+---

+difference between Persist and Cache: are optimization techniques for both iterative and interactive Spark applications to improve the performance of the jobs or applications.

+iterative -> Reuse intermediate results

+interactive  -> allowing a two-way flow of information

+cache() -> MEMORY_ONLY

+Persist(level) -> MEMORY_ONLY, MEMORY_AND_DISK, MEMORY_ONLY_SER, MEMORY_AND_DISK_SER, DISK_ONLY (disk, or off-heap memory)

+unpersist() can be used to Freeing up space from the Storage memory.

+Checkpoint: used for fault-tolerance and to cut down the lineage of RDDs/dataframes especially in long and complex computations.
+It breaks the lineage and stores data to a reliable Storage(HDFS), used in scenario where lineage graph is too long or when you want to recover from failures efficiently.

+Note: use cache() -> for optimization purpose Checkpoint() -> for fault tolerance purpose, and reduce the lineage length in complex computations.

+---

 **Spark handle fault tolerance:**

 1. RDDs:  When node fails, spark can reconstruct lost RDD partitions using lineage information, which represents the sequence of transformations applied to create the RDD.
 The lineage allow spark to recompute the lost data without needing to store the entire dataset.